RaimondB/Detecticam/README.md

 This solution offers the following features:

-* Docker image runnable on linux
+* Docker image runnable on linux based on ASP.NET Core
 * Able to monitor multiple camera streams in parallel
 * Batch processing the captured images in the CNN for efficiency
 * Using OpenCV